-This figure shows that since 1998, this species' abundance has fallen below the permissible short-term recovery objective line.
-This can be inferred from a figure 3.1.2 listed below.
+Since 1998, this species' abundance has fallen below the permissible short-term recovery objective line.
+This can be inferred from a Figure 3.1.2. listed below.
 After year of 1998, data points are located below the line which is located on the level of 40%.